Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 Performance on operating systems other than Windows was not tested, it is likely that some functionality may not works on different OS.<br />

 # Installation
 1) Install [EnhancedDiscord](https://enhanceddiscord.com/EnhancedDiscord.exe) or [BetterDiscord](https://github.com/rauenzi/BBDInstaller/releases/latest/download/BandagedBD.exe).
-For EnhancedDiscord after installing turn on BetterDiscord Plugins in Settings;<br />
+For EnhancedDiscord after installing turn on "BetterDiscord Plugins" in "Settings";<br />
 2) Place [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) file into your plugin folder;<br />
 3) Place plugin's "[.js](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/CustomPanelForSendingPictures.plugin.js)" file into your plugin folder;<br />
 4) After enabling the plugin, it will create a new folder in your plugin folder, in which you need to move images that you want to use.<br />